schulerdesigns/schulerdesigns.github.io/_pages/resume.md

 ### Skills

 * Hard surface modeling and UV layout in Autodesk Maya
-* Procedural texture creation/application using Adobe Substance suite
+* PBR texture authoring using Adobe Substance suite
-* Digital sculpting and retopology using ZBrush
+* Hard surface modeling, sculpting, and retopology using ZBrush
 * Rendering and environment assembly in Unreal Engine 5
 * Obtaining and processing photo scans for model and texture creation.
 * Proficiency with Adobe Creative Suite

+### Employment

+Purdue University- Student XR Artist \\
+* Developed models and textures for use in educational XR applications.
+* Maintained efficiency in polycount and texture space usage to ensure usability across multiple platforms.
+* Provided pipeline feedback and revision for implementation of art assets.

 ### Education